 - 1. Manual input: The user states in which year some form of intervention is needed, in which case the model will use the value chosen in cell \$D\$5 - 2.
 Determined by scenario: The user chooses a load growth scenario (in cell \$D\$6), which the model then uses to calculate the first year in which an intervention is required.

 The subsequent years of exceedance should correspond to the flexibility requirements in the Flex Costs Summary tab.
-The model does not check whether the flexibility volumes are sufficient to offset the exceedance in each scenario, so the user must ensure that this is the case.

 Inputs tab: Flex input a) Flex Costs Inputs